AresMUSH/aresmush/game/plugins/pose/help/ooc.md

+---
+topic: ooc
+toc: Communicating
+summary: OOC Asides.
+categories:
+- main
+aliases:
+- sooc
+---
 You can make out-of-character (OOC) asides to the other room occupants.
 The same pose shortcuts (", :, etc.) apply with OOC asides.
 It defaults to a 'say' if you don't specify anything.

-   %xcooc Hi!%xn - <OOC> Bob says, "Hi!"
+`ooc Hi!` - <OOC> Bob says, "Hi!"
-   %xcooc :waves.%xn - <OOC> Bob waves.
+`ooc :waves.` - <OOC> Bob waves.

-Note: If you're looking for the way to go OOC, you're probably looking for the %xhoffstage%xn command.
+Note: If you're looking for the way to go OOC, you're probably looking for the `offstage` command.